Armidale: Climate

 Armidale has a subtropical highland climate (Köppen: Cfb).
 Armidale's elevation gives it a milder climate than most of northern New South Wales, but the summers are still very warm.
 Winters are long and cool, with many frosty nights.
-Snowfall is rare, on average only one day in every three years.
+Snowfall is somewhat rare, on average only one day in every three years.

 In Armidale, the presence of four distinct seasons makes it climatically unlike much of inland Australia; hence, the "New England" moniker and the autumn colours are notable features of the city.
 Summers are characterised by warm to very warm days followed almost always by cool, sometimes cold, nights.
 Thunderstorms often produce heavy falls of rain and occasionally hail in the afternoons and early evenings, also bringing a sudden drop in temperature.
 Unlike nearby coastal areas, Armidale does not usually experience high humidity levels making most of the summer days quite comfortable.
 Temperatures exceed 30 °C on an average of 13 afternoons per year, but rarely reach higher than 35 °C. The highest temperature recorded at Armidale Airport was 37.1 °C, recorded in February 2017.

 As the leaves turn yellow and fall, day temperatures are mostly still warm, particularly in March and April.
 Days are sunny, the thunderstorm season is over, and rain becomes more sporadic.
 Nights become colder, and residents often awake to a thick fog blanketing the Armidale valley, but by 9 am fogs have cleared to be followed by a bright sunny day.
 The year's first frosts usually occur in April, but they are not severe.

 Winters are cold; overnight temperatures drop below −5 °C with frost on the ground; at the Tree Group Nursery station a reading as low as -11.2 °C was record on 30 June 2010, whilst the older station at Radio 2AD recorded -9.3 °C on 15 July 1970.
 These cold frosty mornings are usually followed by sunny days.
 Day temperatures may make it as high as 16 °C, but sometimes may not climb beyond 10 °C. These are typical Northern Tablelands winter days with westerly winds, bleak grey clouds, and showers of rain and very occasionally snow.
 Rainfall during the winter months is not infrequent but is usually light.

 In spring temperatures are warmer, although occasional morning frosts still can continue well into October.
 September is usually a pleasantly mild but windy month, and by late October with increasing heat and humidity the thunderstorm season is starting with increasing rainfalls.
 The spring months produce the most variable weather of the year.
 A week of very warm sunny weather can be followed by several milder days with temperatures right back at winter levels before gradually warming up again.
 This cycle often repeats itself many times until the start of summer.